Lizz1102/InHisElementRetailManager/README.md

 **Initial Plan**

-Build a MVP that can be expanded to cover all the features we need over time.
+Build an MVP that can be expanded to cover all the features we need over time.
 The first step is getting all of the major pieces set up, including:
 - Git on Azure DevOps
 - SQL Database (SSDT)
 - WebAPI with authentication